Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 }
 ```

- You can also clear cache on the disk.
+ You can also clear cache on the disk:
 ``` c#
 FFImageLoading.ImageService.Instance.InvalidateDiskCacheAsync();
 ```

-## The Best usage of CachedImage
+## Best use of CachedImage
- `CachedImage` works best when it is used in `CollectionView`, because `CollectionView` unloads a view that is out of sight and reloads when it comes back to the sight.
-Once image source is loaded, it shows really quick.
+ `CachedImage` works best when it is used in `CollectionView`, because `CollectionView` unloads <<Question: Is unloads the right word?>> a view that is out of sight and reloads when it comes back to the sight.
+Once the image source is loaded, it appears quickly.
 ![][img1]

 ## Privileges
- If image from internet is not shown, check your app's privilege, it needs internet privilege.

- In the `tizen-manifest.xml` file:
+ If an image from the internet is not shown, check your app's privilege.
+It needs the `internet` privilege.
+In the `tizen-manifest.xml` file, declare `http://tizen.org/privilege/internet`
- - To access the Internet, declare `http://tizen.org/privilege/internet`

 ## Links